Other Industrial Production

-In 2018-2019, 115 schools offered a other industrial production tech program of some type.
+In the 2019-2020 academic year, 97 schools offered some type of other industrial production technologies/technicians program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|